siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-08-13-what-is-the-bird-process-running-on-mac.md

 * **Restart Your Mac**: Sometimes, simply restarting your Mac can resolve temporary issues with the bird process.

-* **Sign Out and Back Into iCloud**: Go to System Preferences &gt; Apple ID, sign out of iCloud, and then sign back in.
+* **Sign Out and Back Into iCloud**: Go to System Preferences > Apple ID, sign out of iCloud, and then sign back in.
 This can help reset the sync process.

 * **Check iCloud Storage**: Ensure that you have enough iCloud storage space.
 If your storage is full, the bird process might struggle to sync files properly.